Dtowerssj/Dtowerssj/README.md

 ## I'm a Computer Engineer
 ### Interested in Software Engineering, Blockchain, and Computer Networks!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Kotlin
 - 💼 I’m looking to get my first job
 - ⚡ Chekout my projects!
 Hope you like them!